Benjamin Geen: Crimes

 Between December 2003 and February 2004, 18patients treated in the hospital's accident and emergency department suffered respiratory arrests or depressions while Geen, a trainee nurse, was alone with each patient.
 These patients had all been admitted with only minor complaints such as dislocated shoulders and other mostly non-life-threatening conditions, yet suddenly found themselves fighting for their lives when they were treated by Geen.
 The respiratory arrests were unexplained since none of the patients' conditions should have caused a respiratory arrest to occur.
 Two of those patients had died in January 2004: Anthony Bateman (age 65) and David Onley (age 75).

 Onley had been admitted to the hospital due to heart problems and complications with his diabetes.
 As part of standard procedure an insulin drip was given to Onley, and his condition improved.
 However, Geen then took over as day nurse and 35 minutes later the man suffered an unexplained respiratory arrest and struggled to breathe, causing him to die.
 Another man who suffered an unexplained respiratory arrest when treated by Geen, David Nelson, was found to have the drug midazolam in his system, despite its not having been prescribed by any of the medical staff.
 When given incorrectly this drug can cause respiratory arrest.
 Another of Geen's patients who had been admitted due to stomach pains was found to have midazolam and the paralytic vecuronium in his system, with no one having prescribed him these drugs.
-Vecuronium is a dangerous, protected drug which is used to paralyze patients during surgery.
-In hospitals, drugs have to be formally prescribed to patients by staff with the authority to do so, and verified by a pharmacist who checks to make sure that the prescribed drug and dosage is right for the patient before it is administered to them.
-This had not been done in the cases of these patients, and so the discovery of these potentially lethal drugs in their systems despite no staff member having prescribed them indicated that a renegade medic had intentionally poisoned the individuals.
 Notably, the latter patient was fine both before and after Geen treated him, having been well enough to drive himself to the hospital and making a full recovery after his respiratory arrest as soon as doctors put him on a life support machine.